-Building an effective sales page that captures the attention of your members is a hurdle every membership site faces.
-At Memberful, we’re often asked for advice on best practices for building high-converting sales pages, and we’ve pulled together our top strategies for pages that convert.
-Fear not -- you don’t have to be a writer or a designer to put these four tips into action and build a page that captures the attention of your audience.
+Building an effective lead magnet that captures the attention of your members is a hurdle every membership site faces.
+At Memberful, we’re often asked for advice on best practices for building high-converting pages, and we’ve pulled together our top strategies for pages that work.
+Fear not - you don’t have to be a writer or a designer to put these four tips into action and build a lead magnet that captures the attention of your audience.

 What’s the first thing you do when you browse a website?
 You land on the homepage, scroll, and quickly read by scanning the text.
 If you’re intrigued, you’ll click to the next step in the process, especially if you’re ready to subscribe to a membership.
 But what helps you make the decision to move forward in your subscription process?

 This gives your reader a clear understanding of how they can become a member of your community and support your work.
-The more transparent you are, the more likely they are to see you as a trusty and reputable source deserving of their membership dollars.
+The more transparent you are on your lead magnet page, the more likely they are to see you as a trusty and reputable source deserving of their membership dollars.

 If you have a case of writer’s block, talk through your membership offering out loud or to a friend.
 Walk them through your process, and explain what it means for someone to join and subscribe.
 By speaking about it the way other people think about it, you’ll find the exact words you need to convert website visitors into members.

-To convert more members, make your call-to-action short and actionable.
+To convert more members, make your CTAs short and actionable.
 Tell the user exactly where they’re going next, and what they’re going to get out of it.
 Keep your content as short as possible without losing the meaning behind your words.
-The highest converting CTAs have only a few words and stay on a single line.
+The best converting CTAs for the most high-converting lead magnets have only a few words and stay on a single line.

-This clear call-to-action tells your customer exactly what they’re going to do so there’s no surprise when you ask for their email address.
-And with a CTA that’s short and brief, you gift yourself some creative freedom to make the font all caps, bold, or stylistically eye-catching.
+This clear CTA tells your customer exactly what they’re going to do so there’s no surprise when you ask for their email address.
+And with a call to action that’s short and brief, you gift yourself some creative freedom to make the font all caps, bold, or stylistically eye-catching.
 Add a border to your button, or use a bright color to catch the attention of people browsing your page.

-We often think of sales pages as the first opportunity we get to tell people exactly what we’re selling.
-But how often do you actually find yourself on a random website thinking, “I have no idea what this is, but I’m going to spend my money on it!”
+We often think of lead magnet pages as the first opportunity we get to tell people exactly what we’re selling.
+But how often do you actually find yourself on a random website thinking, “I have no idea what this is, but I’m going to spend my money on it!”?

 If someone reaches your page, chances are they’re familiar with you or the creation you’re offering.
 Instead of using the valuable space on your page to explain to people what they likely already know about you, use that space to let them know why you’re different.

-For example, this article was written to help you build a sales page that converts.
+For example, this article was written to help you build a lead magnet, or sales page, that converts.
 (But you knew that already, right?)
 Instead of telling you why you’re here, I’m going to instead point to the benefit: I’m a copywriter with more than 5 years of experience writing sales and marketing copy.
 By reading this post, you’ll be able to use my industry knowledge to design a sales page that converts visitors into members.
-(Much better, don’t you think?)
+(Much better, don’t you think?!)